daviddwlee84/MachineLearningPractice/Algorithm/KMeans/KMeans.md

-# k-means
+# k-Means

+> the most popular clustering algorithm through *algernating minimization*

 ## Brief Description

-k-means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining. k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+k-Means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining. k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells.

 ### Quick View